Bader0Alrajhi/Seattle-Airbnb/README.md

 ### Results
-The main findings of the code can be found at the post available here.
+The main findings of the code can be found at recap section in the end of the Jupyter at Seattle Airbnb Project.ipynb.

 ### Licensing, Authors, Acknowledgements
 Must give credit to Kaggle for the data.
 You can find the Licensing for the data and other descriptive information at the Kaggle ([Visit Website](https://www.kaggle.com/datasets/airbnb/seattle)).
 Otherwise, feel free to use the code here as you would like!